cymo93/JourneyBoard/docs/FEATURE_SPECIFICATIONS.md

 ---

+### 8. Dynamic Location-Based Trip Images

+-   **Files**: `src/components/TripImage.tsx`, `src/app/api/trip-location-image/route.ts`
+-   **User Journey**: Trip cards now display images specific to the trip's locations, fetched dynamically from Pexels API.
+-   **User Acceptance Criteria (UAC)**:
+    -   ✅ Trip cards fetch location-specific images from Pexels API.
+    -   ✅ Smart search queries are generated based on location type (city vs country).
+    -   ✅ API calls are made server-side to protect API keys.
+    -   ✅ Images are selected randomly from available trip locations.
+    -   ✅ Fallback to default images when API calls fail.
+    -   ✅ Performance optimized with efficient loading and error handling.
+    -   ✅ Debug logging shows selected locations and search queries.

+---

-### 8. Pexels API Integration & Caching
+### 9. Pexels API Integration & Caching

--   **File**: `src/app/actions.ts`, `src/lib/firestore.ts`
+-   **Files**: `src/app/actions.ts`, `src/app/api/pexels-banner/route.ts`, `src/lib/firestore.ts`
 -   **User Journey**: This is a background feature.
 The user experiences it through the dynamic images on location pages and trip cards.
 -   **User Acceptance Criteria (UAC)**:
-    -   ✅ The Pexels API key is stored securely in `.env.local` and is never exposed to the client.
+    -   ✅ The Pexels API key is stored securely in environment variables and is never exposed to the client.
-    -   ✅ Server actions handle all API requests to Pexels with proper Bearer token authentication.
+    -   ✅ API routes handle all API requests to Pexels with proper Bearer token authentication.
     -   ✅ Location banner images are fetched with intelligent queries (e.g., "Vancouver iconic landscape").
     -   ✅ Images are cached in Firestore `locationImages` collection to reduce API calls.
     -   ✅ Cache includes image URL, alt text, photographer attribution, and timestamp.
     -   ✅ Comprehensive error handling with fallback mechanisms.
-    -   ✅ "Test Pexels API" function provides diagnostic capabilities.
+    -   ✅ API routes work correctly in both development and production environments.
     -   ✅ The Next.js image config allows the `images.pexels.com` domain.

 ---

+### 10. Enhanced Trip Card UI/UX

+-   **File**: `src/app/page.tsx`
+-   **User Journey**: Trip cards now provide a more polished and intuitive user experience with better visual feedback and information display.
+-   **User Acceptance Criteria (UAC)**:
+    -   ✅ Trip cards display days/nights calculation automatically.
+    -   ✅ Hover effects include smooth scaling and enhanced shadows.
+    -   ✅ Action buttons (image refresh, share) are more prominent with better styling.
+    -   ✅ Delete functionality is removed from cards (available in detail pages).
+    -   ✅ Better spacing and typography throughout the card layout.
+    -   ✅ Responsive design works well on both desktop and mobile.
+    -   ✅ Cards clearly indicate they are clickable with cursor pointer.
+    -   ✅ Smooth transitions and animations enhance user experience.

+---

+### 11. Navigation & Header Improvements

+-   **File**: `src/components/AuthWrapper.tsx`
+-   **User Journey**: Users can now easily navigate back to the main trips page from anywhere in the application.
+-   **User Acceptance Criteria (UAC)**:
+    -   ✅ JourneyBoard title in header is clickable and navigates to home page.
+    -   ✅ Hover effects indicate the title is clickable.
+    -   ✅ Navigation works consistently across all pages.
+    -   ✅ Header maintains its styling and functionality.
+    -   ✅ User authentication status and logout remain accessible.

+---

-### 9. AI Suggestion Generation
+### 12. AI Suggestion Generation

 -   **File**: `src/ai/flows/suggestActivitiesFlow.ts`
 -   **User Journey**: The user interacts with this feature via the "Generate Suggestions" button on the location page.